The Application of AI in Marketing, Advertising and Media Buying

 In the early 2010s, businesses were already experimenting with automation for email marketing campaigns.
 Technology could help schedule when emails were sent and identify deliverability issues.

-Since then, the artificial intelligence behind these early tools has developed significantly and is now commonly used within many companies’ sales and marketing departments.
-Today, AI can write email subject lines personalized to individuals, identify the best contacts, and even craft sales messages.
+Since then, the artificial intelligence behind these early marketing tools has developed significantly and is now commonly used within many companies’ sales and marketing departments.
+Today, AI can write email subject lines personalized to individuals, identify ideal contacts, and even craft sales messages.

 In 2011, IBM’s Watson computer competed on Jeopardy against two previous show winners.
 Watson won, and while the show was fascinating, it was also evidence of a technological breakthrough.
 AI could now process complex requests and draw answers from unorganized information.

 Over a decade later, the implications of this breakthrough are impressive for content marketers, graphic designers, and even software engineers.
-By typing a request into a tool like Chat GPT, copywriters can receive a first draft of their next blog post.
+By typing a request into a tool like Chat GPT (released by OpenAI in 2022), copywriters can receive a first draft of their next blog post.
 After providing a prompt, designers can quickly generate visuals for testing different creative concepts.
 Software engineers can gain lines of code.

 However, as many have noted, AI doesn’t seem ready to take over content creation entirely.
 It still requires a human to guide strategy, ensure accuracy, and monitor quality.
 (Even Chat GPT admits it’s still evolving).